CheckiO/EoC-battle/README.md

  - *interfaces* - folder is responsable for showing battle result
  - *interfaces/checkio_cli* - showing battle result for checkio-client
  - *verification* - running the battle
- - *envs* - every building has a source code.
+ - *envs* - some buildings have a source code.
 This folder is using for running this source code for different interpretators
  - *envs/python_3/main.py* - script that runs users code
- - *envs/python_3/battle* - battle module that can be improted from users source-code in order to send commands to verification server
+ - *envs/python_3/battle* - battle module that can be improted from users source-code in order to send commands to referee
  - *verification/src* - referee.
 All verefication process starts here.
  - *verification/src/referee.py* - verification proccess starts in this module
  - *verification/src/enviroment.py* - this file is using for network protocol
  - *verification/src/fight_handler.py* - the main handler which is using in referee for controlling battle
- - *verification/src/fight_item.py* - items are participatiung on the battle.
+ - *verification/src/fight_item.py* - items are participating on the battle.
 Flagman, Unit, CoommandCenter those are Items on the battle
  - *verification/src/fight_logger.py* - module that responsable for sending battle results to use
  - *verification/src/fight_events.py* - module that is sending events and subscribing on events
  - *verification/src/sub_items.py* - items, during the battle, can generate subitem.
 For example - rocket is an subitem of RocketTower.